 “Who’s Suzie?”
 I asked, sensing opportunity.

-“Whoever you want her or him to be,” replied Pierre, condescendingly.
+“Whoever you want them to be,” replied Pierre, condescendingly.

 “Ok, so we build a new apparatus for continuously framing Suzie What’s-their-face, and the rest will get in line.”